-Dress Code Violation Eirot Offenser written up for violation ? siver Dress Code Violation Any student found not conforming to the guidelines established under the Dress Code.
-First Offense: written-up for violation & given alternative options to remedy the offense.
-Students violating the Dress Code will have an opportunity to alter his/her appearance and/or remove objectionable items.
-Individuals unwilling to, or unable to alter their appearance shall be placed in TLC until parent/guardian contact has been made and appropriate attire has arrived.
-Additional violations: treated as an insubordination.
 Drugs/Alcohol Any violation regarding the use, sale, or possession of drugs and/or alcoholic beverages or look-a-like substances and/or drug paraphernalia.
 Disciplinary actions will follow the Drug and Alcohol Policy guidelines.
 Students will be referred out for an evaluation and subject to a minimum 3 day Out of School Suspension.
-Falsifying Information and Reports Falsifying information includes but not limited to altering/forging signatures, excuses, making and/or conspiring false telephone calls and giving alias or no name to staff members.
+Falsifying Information and Reports Falsifying information includes but not limited to, altering/forging signatures, excuses, making and/or conspiring false telephone calls and giving alias or no name to staff members.
 Any student who provides a false report/statement pertaining to another student(s), teacher(s), staff or any school affiliated event will be disciplined accordingly.
 Immediate Office Referral Parent contact Disciplinary action to include Lunch Detention, Office Detention, T.L.C., or Out -of -School Suspension Failure to Report for Assigned Discipline All students are expected to fulfill disciplinary obligations immediately.
 Disciplinary consequences for policy violations take priority over all extracurricular activities, jobs, and other activities.
 First Offense: One additional. day of assigned discipline Second offense: One day T.L.C.
-Subsequence Offenses: 3-day T.L.C., Out-of-School Suspension Fighting Any insident where a student/a) strikes taskies or atherwise ansares Immediate Office Referral (See Disorderly Conduct) Any incident where a student(s) strikes tackles or otherwise engages another with intent to harm.
+Subsequence Offenses: 3-day T.L.C., Out-of-School Suspension Fighting (See Disorderly Conduct) Any incident where a student(s) strikes tackles or otherwise engages another with intent to harm.
 Any individual who becomes an active, aggressive participant in the event is seen as combative and subject to disciplinary action.
 Fighting will be handled as Disorderly Conduct.
-Up to 10 days of Out-of-School Suspension.
+Immediate Office Referral Up to 10 days of Out-of-School Suspension.
 Notification of police for disorderly conduct citation Possible referral to superintendent for expulsion Gambling, Card Games Any form of gambling, card games, or games of chance will not be permitted on school property.
 Use of electronic equipment (games or otherwise) are prohibited.
 Office referral Confiscation of equipment Assignment to T.L.C. up to ten days Hands- Off Policy The Jr. High School maintains a "Hands-Off" Policy for the reason that unsafe, un-welcomed, inappropriate contact (e.g., punching, kicking, pinching, slapping, grabbing, "horseplay", etc.) not categorized as fighting is viewed as unacceptable for a learning environment and will not be tolerated Lunch Detention Office Detention T.L.C. up to 10 days Out-of-School Suspension Citation with the District Magistrate.
-Any. and all incidents referred to the school administration will be investigated and handled on a case-by-case basis.
+Any, and all incidents referred to the school administration will be investigated and handled on a case-by-case basis.
 Harassment (verbal, physical sexual), Extortion, and/or Bullying Harassing a student for the purpose of obtaining money, other advantages, or which result in intimidation will result in disciplinary action.
 This is to include, but not limited to, the usage of inappropriate racial terminology.
-Immediate Office Referral T.L.C.
-Out-of-School-Suspension Possible referral to the School Board for expulsion Students found to be involved in violations will also be required to meet with the School Counselors.
-Citation may be filed for Disorderly Conduct at the discretion of the school administrators
+Immediate Office Referral• T.L.C.• Out-of-School-Suspension• Possible referral to the School Board for expulsionStudents found to be involved in violations will also be required to meet with the School Counselors.Citation may be filed for Disorderly Conduct at the discretion of the school administrators